 Akka Platform Guide

 Akka Platform is a toolkit for building highly concurrent systems that are scalable, highly efficient, and resilient by using Reactive Principles.
 The Akka Platform includes support for Akka, additional commercial components, and is available from Lightbend as a subscription .
+You can check out our five-part Akka Platform workshop for developers, for a guided, hands-on walkthrough of Akka Platform.

 Whether you are new to Reactive principles, or an experienced Akka user, you will find something of use in this guide.
 The guide complements the Akka reference documentation , which presents all Akka features in detail.